 Favorites coming into the series, Durant and the Oklahoma City Thunder fell in Game 5 of the NBA Finals on Thursday night, Miami finishing off its run to a championship by beating the Thunder 121-106.

 Oklahoma City’s 11-point win in Game 1 is long forgotten and irrelevant now, considering that for the first time in more than three years the Thunder have lost four straight games.
 At the absolute worst time, on the absolute biggest stage, no less.

 “When you play against the best, you learn,” Thunder coach Scott Brooks said.

-Kevin Durant scored 32 points and grabbed 11 rebounds, and Russell Westbrook finished with 19 points for the Thunder, though Westbrook’s night _ one game removed from a 20-for-32 performance from the field _ came on a night where he shot 4 for 20.
+Durant had 32 points and 11 rebounds, and Russell Westbrook finished with 19 points for the Thunder, though Westbrook’s night _ one game removed from a 20-for-32 performance from the field _ came with 4-for-20 shooting.
 They came out with 4:44 left, the outcome long decided, the Heat fans going delirious.